ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 The public API will have a new custom event fired when the mouse will hover over a displayed die.

--   `hover-change` will be triggered to inform the user that a new die was highlighted and that the specific die is available in the `lastHighlightedDie` readonly property.
+-   `die-hover` will be triggered to inform the user that the state of hoverin over a die has changed.
+The event `detail` will include `{currentDie: WaferMapDie}` when a new die is the target of mouse hovernig and `{currentDie: undefined}` when the hovering does not have a target.

 ### Anatomy